Losant/losant-rest-ruby/README.md

 ### LosantRest::ResponseError

-When the Losant API returns a unsucessful response, an instance of ResponseError is thrown.
+When the Losant API returns a unsuccessful response, an instance of ResponseError is thrown.

 #### Accessors